Faith To Go Podcast: When Life Crumbles Around Us

 Activity Time: Follow the Leader

 The children will follow a leader around an obstacle course.
 If the lead child goes under an obstacle, the other children must do the same.
 If a child goes around an obstacle, then all the children will do the same.
 If there is an item on the ground or floor, the child could pick it up and put it down, or walk in a circle around the item, or whatever the leader would like and all the children must do the same.
 Choose different children to be the leader through all the obstacles.
 Encourage the children to use their imagination so that the followers will have to pay close attention and not get tricked.

 Story Time: Gospel Reading and Reflection

 Watch this video together and then use the discussion questions below to reflect as a family.

-1) What happened in this video?
+1) I wonder what happened in this video.

 Dinner Time: Nifty Buildings

 Below is a prayer with which to start your meal and then discussion questions to explore this week’s topic with your family while you eat.

 Prayer- God who traces my coming in and my going out,Give me confidence and hope.Keep me safe from darkness.Bless those who cross my path.Help me see your light in all people.